-- Security interests under statutes, such as: - mortgages (teito-ken); - umbrella mortgages (which function like a revolving mortgage (ne-teito-ken)); - pledges (shichi-ken) over immovable property; - statutory liens (sakidori-tokken) on immovable property which is granted to a claimant who has a claim arising from one of the following causes: - the preservation of the immovable property; - construction work on the immovable property; - the sale of the immovable property. - repurchase arrangements (kaimodoshi); and - provisionally registered ownership transfers (kari-touki-tanpo). - Security interests recognised by court precedents (without any statutes providing for these security interests), such as: - security interests by way of assignment (joto-tanpo) (security assignments); - pre-agreed resale transactions (sai-baibai-no-yoyaku); and - retentions of title (shoyuuken-ryuuho).
+- Security interests under statutes, such as: - mortgages (teito-ken); - umbrella mortgages (which function like a revolving mortgage (ne-teito-ken)); - pledges (shichi-ken) over immovable property; - statutory liens (sakidori-tokken) on immovable property which is granted to a claimant who has a claim arising from the preservation of the immovable property, construction work on the immovable property or the sale of the immovable property; - repurchase arrangements (kaimodoshi); and - provisionally registered ownership transfers (kari-touki-tanpo). - Security interests recognised by court precedents (without any statutes providing for these security interests), such as: - security interests by way of assignment (joto-tanpo) (security assignments); - pre-agreed resale transactions (sai-baibai-no-yoyaku); and

+• retentions of title (shoyuuken-ryuuho).